PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 ~~~

 Note that this location can be different for different projects, as the package
-is able to update the taxoonmic backbone (and will indeed prompt the user to do
+is able to update the taxonomic backbone (and will indeed prompt the user to do
 so if the taxonomy is more than 90 days old).
 The package can then be checked
 out and installed anonymously from the central Julia repository: